enhance-dev/enhance.dev/app/docs/md/conventions/components.md

 title: Components
 ---

 When building UI elements for Enhance applications, we recommend starting with [Elements](/docs/elements).
-Elements are the perfect solution when you need server side rendering and don't require client side interactivity.
+Elements are the perfect solution for starting with server side rendering and, optionally, iteratively upgrading to client side interaction.
 We find that most applications are composed with a majority of strictly presentational components, and authoring that code with client side JavaScript can be counterproductive.

-When you need to provide client side interactivity, Components are what to reach for.
+Components, meanwhile, provide several shortcuts to client side interactivity while maintaining server side rendering.
 They wrap your HTML, CSS and JavaScript in a portable web component.
 They are ‘portable’ because these components can render themselves client side outside of Enhance applications.
 However, when they are used in an Enhance application, they gain the super power of being rendered on the server and then hydrating themselves on the client.
 Components live in the `app/components/` folder in Enhance projects.

 ## Lifecycle